-This is an occasional update from Society for Post-Medieval Archaeology members about their research projects, fieldwork and latest activities.
+This is an occasional update from Society for Post-Medieval Archaeology members about their research projects, field work and latest activities.
 If you would like to see your work featured, send an email to website@spma.org.uk

 Susana Pacheco (CFE-HTC, Nova University of Lisbon FCT)